 - A battery booster pack provides a jump to a dead battery at a safe voltage without the risk of damaging any components.

-- Using an battery booster is safe as it generates less voltage and the risk of sudden voltage spike can be avoided.
+- Using a battery booster is safe as it generates less voltage, and the risk of sudden voltage spike can be avoided.

-Using the Emergency Battery Booster Regina to Jump Start Your Car
+Using the Emergency Battery Booster to Jump Start a Car

 - For jump starting your car, the battery booster should be in the charged condition.